YesmelinP/Movie_Success_ML/README.md

 # Movie_Success_ML
 #### Project 4: Team #5
-This powerpoint presentation contains our final presentation.
-Displaying visualizations and the steps we took to create our machine learning models.

 ## Overview
 This project aims to predict whether a movie will be successful prior to its release, based on factors such as revenue, popularity, IMDb rating, Rotten Tomatoes rating, and Metacritic rating.